cloudmesh/technologies/chapters/tech/vsphere-and-vcloud.md

 Old text

-vSphere was developed by VMware and is a cloud computing virtualization platform. [@www-vmware] vSphere is not one piece of software but a suite of tools that contains software such as vCenter, ESXi, vSphere client and a number of other technologies.
+vSphere was developed by VMware and is a cloud computing virtualization platform [@www-vmware]. vSphere is not one piece of software but a suite of tools that contains software such as vCenter, ESXi, vSphere client and a number of other technologies.
 ESXi server is a type 1 hypervisor on a physical machine of which all virtual machines are installed.
 The vSphere client then allows administrators to connect to the ESXi and manage the virtual machines.
 The vCenter server is a virtual machine that is also installed on the ESXi server which is used in environments when multiple ESXi servers exist.
-Similarly, vCloud is also a suite of applications but for establishing an infrastructure for a private cloud. [@www-mustbegeek] The suite includes the vsphere suite, but also contains site recovery management for disaster recovery, site networking and security.
+Similarly, vCloud is also a suite of applications but for establishing an infrastructure for a private cloud [@www-mustbegeek].
+The suite includes the vsphere suite, but also contains site recovery management for disaster recovery, site networking and security.
 Additionally, a management suite that can give a visual of the infrastructure to